Discrete one-dimensional coverage process on a renewal process: Introduction

+In these terms, our model is an extension of the firework process in which the individuals are localized according to a binary undelayed renewal sequence ${\boldsymbol \xi}$.
+In our terminology, {propagation} means that there is coverage.
+We will also prove that the reverse firework process is nothing more than the {dual} of the firework process, showing that both processes are indeed, two sides of the same coin.

 The rest of the paper is organized as follows.
-In the next section, we introduce the model and state the results.
-The proofs are given in Section \ref{sec:proofs}, together with some results concerning the reverse renewal firework process.
-We conclude the paper with Section \ref{sec:discussion} where we discuss the results with respect to related interpretations of the model.
+In the next section, we formally introduce the coverage model and state the results.
+The proofs are given in Section \ref{sec:proofs}.
+Section \ref{sec:discussion} contains a discussion of the results, specifically about a technical condition and the obtention of explicit bounds for the probability of coverage and the relation with the rumor processes described above.
+We conclude the paper with an appendix containing some results concerning renewal theory used in our proofs and a technical lemma based on techniques involving martingale difference.